mejia-dev/epicodus-capstone-mvp/Timetracker.md

   * 8:15pm PST -
     * Looking into adding a restart button.
     * Successfully add a "Retry Track" option at the end of level either due to win or loss.
+    * Noticed some bugs with Retry Track where HUD keeps rendering regardless of scores being reset.

 * 2024-04-29 - 7.82 hours total